Non-local Dirichlet forms, Gibbs measures, and a cohomological Dirichlet principle for Cantor sets: Introduction and statement of results

 This paper is organized as follows.
 Section \ref{sec:diagrams} introduces Bratteli diagrams, the Cantor sets defined by its path spaces, the corresponding spaces of functions of varying regularity, the LF algebras and traces defined on them, and finaly the cohomologies that will be used in the paper.
 Section \ref{sec:thermo} reviews the relevant definitions of thermodynamic formalism and derives a few useful properties of Gibbs measure.
 Section \ref{sec:Dirichlet} introduces the non-local Dirichlet form $\mathcal{E}_\gamma^\psi$ and compares embeddings of involving its domain with the spaces of smooth functions introduced in \S \ref{sec:diagrams}.
 Section \ref{sec:spectral} studies the spectral properties of $\triangle_\gamma^\psi$, proves the main spectral result, Theorem \ref{thm:spectrum}, and includes examples with the spectra fully described.
 Finally, in Section \ref{sec:Hodge} the Hodge representation theorem is proved.

 \begin{ack} I want to thank Ian Putnam and Giovanni Forni for helpful conversations throughout the course of writing this paper.
-This work was supported by NSF Career grant DMS-2143133. \end{ack}
+This work was supported by NSF Career grant DMS-2143133.
+I am also grateful to the anonymous referee who brought \cite{KK:wavelets} to my attention. \end{ack}

+\textbf{Disclosure of potential conflicts of interest or Competing Interest:} There are no conflicts of interest or competing interests to report.